m1el/BeatSaber-SliceVisualizer/README.md

 - `CubeScale` (default: 0.9) -- note size for the visualization.
 - `CenterScale` (default: 0.2) -- scale of the circle in the center, relative to note scale.
 - `ArrowScale` (default: 0.6) -- scale of the note arrow, relative to note scale.
+- `UIOpacity` (default: 1.0) -- Overall opacity for the UI.
+Multiplicative with opacity/alpha of other colors.
 - `CanvasOffset` (default: `[0.0, 0.0, 16.0]`) -- control `[x, y, z]` position of bottom center point of the visualization canvas.
 `x` is left to right, `y` is bottom to top, `z` is back to front.
 - `CanvasScale` (default: 1.0) -- Control visualization canvas scaling.
 This affects note scaling as well.